CONDITIONS

 If you’re looking for a fibroid specialist in London, Happiher offers:

-• Rapid access to expert consultations
+Rapid access to expert consultations

-• Comprehensive diagnostic imaging
+Comprehensive diagnostic imaging

-• Specialised minimally invasive and robotic-assisted surgery
+Specialised minimally invasive and robotic-assisted surgery

-• Fertility-preserving surgical options
+Fertility-preserving surgical options

-Fibroids, also known as uterine myomas, are non-cancerous growths in or around the uterus.
-Many women may be unaware of their presence due to a lack of symptoms, while a smaller percentage may face symptoms that could lead to complications affecting pregnancy or fertility.
+Woman-centred care at every stageFibroids, also known as uterine myomas, are non-cancerous growths in or around the uterus.
+Many women may not know they have them as they don’t have symptoms, while a smaller percentage may have symptoms that can affect pregnancy or fertility.

 What Are Fibroids?

-Fibroids are classified based on their location:
+Fibroids are classified by their location:

-• Intramural fibroids: grow within the muscular wall of the uterus
+Intramural fibroids: grow within the muscular wall of the uterus

-• Submucosal fibroids: grow into the cavity of the womb
+Submucosal fibroids: grow into the cavity of the womb

-• Subserosal fibroids: grow on the outer wall of the uterus
+Subserosal fibroids: grow on the outer wall of the uterus

-• Pedunculated fibroids: attached to the uterus by a stalk
+Pedunculated fibroids: attached to the uterus by a stalk

 Risk Factors

-• Diet: A diet high in red meat and low in fruits and vegetables may increase the risk of developing fibroids.
-Maintaining a balanced diet can be a crucial factor in managing your risk.
+Obesity: Being overweight or obese can increase the risk of getting fibroids.
+Excess body fat can affect hormone levels which may promote fibroid growth.* Diet: A diet high in red meat and low in fruits and vegetables may increase the risk of getting fibroids.
+A balanced diet is key to managing your risk.

 How Common Are Fibroids?